 In addition to critical evaluations of books and websites (Reviews) and poetic research and fiction (Creative Writing), our articles explore material and visual culture (Objects); pedagogy, the writing of literary scholarship, and the historian’s craft (Teach); and diverse aspects of America’s past and its many peoples (Learn).
 For more great content, check out our other projects, (Just Teach One) and (Just Teach One African American Print).

 Commonplace originally launched in 2000 as Common-Place: The Journal of Early American Life and has now been reimagined with a cleaner, more accessible interface.
-Our articles appear on a rolling basis and are arranged by category instead of being organized by issue and volume.
+Our articles appear on a rolling basis and are arranged by category instead of being organized by issue and volume (Article Archive).
 We think you will find this material fresh and relevant, as well as newly accessible.
 Commonplace publishes articles every Tuesday for the first three weeks of the month with our newsletter in the fourth week.
 Sign up for the newsletter at the bottom of the page.

 Sponsored by the American Antiquarian Society, founded by editors Jane Kamensky and Jill Lepore, and designed by John McCoy, Common-Place: The Journal of Early American Life is the product of an amazing team of editors and institutions.
 Over nearly two decades, the journal has been published in partnerships with Florida State University, the University of Oklahoma, the Gilder Lehrman Institute of American History, and the University of Connecticut.
 Past editors have included Ed Gray; Catherine Kelly; Anna Mae Duane and Walt Woodward.
 Past contributors and guest editors have included: Joanna Brooks, Robert A. Gross, Gary B. Nash, Megan Kate Nelson, Mary Beth Norton, and Alan Taylor.